This rotisserie style mayo roasted chicken is the most flavorful & tender roasted chicken – EVER!

 So, we live in a part of the US that doesn’t get a whole lot of storms with “names,” if you know what I mean – no hurricanes or tropical storms here!
 Sure, we get completely dumped on with lake effect snow every winter, but it doesn’t usually make national news.
 The week before Christmas, our little corner of the world DID, in fact, make the news, as we experienced a “Bomb Cyclone,” and an actual named winter storm/blizzard that came our way!
 My little people are Michigan born and bred, and *love* the snow – so they were pretty much in seventh heaven for this experience with all the snow play they could endure!

-Hunkering down and perfecting recipes!
+Hunkering down and perfecting my Mayo Roasted Chicken!

 Over the past couple of months, I’ve taken a little blogging break to refresh, as well as recipe test and perfect some new content for you!
 The winter storm had us pretty homebound for a number of days, and I was able to get some real work done – including a this recipe that I have been working on for a YEAR!